Over 30 States Sue Google for "Luxury" Fees on Google Play Store | ExBulletin

 In addition, Google prohibits competing app stores from downloading from the Google Play store, but allows rival app stores to be sideloaded to Google devices.
 This is the process that state lawyers describe as “unnecessarily tedious and unrealistic.”

+Wilson White, Google’s senior director of public policy, said in a blog post in response to the proceedings Wednesday that the state is ignoring Google Play’s openness to sideloading and third-party app stores.

+“The proceedings aren’t about helping little guys or protecting consumers, they’re about boosting a few major app developers who want the benefits of Google Play without paying,” White said. writing.
+“Doing so raises the cost of small developers, hampering their ability to innovate and compete, and risks making apps across the Android ecosystem less secure to consumers.”

-The complaint further states: “Google’s actions have blocked new entrants and / or prevented competitors from achieving scales that could constrain Google’s power.”
+A complaint from the Attorney General did not buy it, stating that “Google’s actions prevented new entrants and / or prevented competitors from achieving a scale that could constrain Google’s power.” ing.

+Starting this month, Google has cut the fees created by the first $ 1 million developers each year in half.
+This follows a similar announcement from Apple.

+In May, federal judge Yvonne Gonzalez Rogers told Apple CEO Tim Cook that reducing fees wouldn’t solve the bigger question of whether developers are competing in equal competition.

+“At least the $ 1 million small business program I’ve seen so far: it wasn’t really the result of competition,” she said.
+“It seemed to be the result of the pressure you were feeling from the investigation from the proceedings, not the competition.”

-The Coalition for App Fairness, an advocate against big tech companies that independently control how in-app payments are processed, said the state’s actions were encouraging.
+The Coalition for App Fairness, an advocate against big tech companies that independently control how in-app payments are processed, said Wednesday’s state action would be encouraging.

 Meghan Di Muzio, Executive Director of the coalition, said: “Their anti-competitive policies curb innovation, hinder consumer freedom, increase costs, and limit transparent communication between developers and their customers.”